 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-A. Last-mile tourism access infrastructure improved.
 Civil works contract awarded on 3 July 2018.
-About 20% of civil works completed.
-The following works has been completed or undertaken: (i) site works: UXO sweeping, site clearing, soil filling (36,693 m3), workers camp, site offices and security fencing; (ii) international terminal building: 431 piles inserted and 140 piles cut; (iii) technical office/workshop: completion of concrete work for ground floor columns, slab and roof; (iv) passenger landing area: 22 bore piles and 42 inserted piles; (v) corridor: complete concreting encasing stump columns; (vi) piling works for embankment/landing area, terminal building, corridor, (vii) foundation works for public toilets, technical building and public toilets and guardhouses; (viii) partial connection to electricity and water supply, and (ix) survey and clearance for 2.3 km access road.
+As of 30 June 2019, about 26.5% of physical works completed.
+The following works has been completed or undertaken: (i) site works, UXO sweeping, site clearing, soil filling (36,693m3), workers camp, site offices and security fencing (ii) international terminal building: 431 piles inserted and 140 piles cut (iii) technical office/workshop: completion of concrete work for ground floor columns, slab and roof (iv) passenger landing area: 42 bore piles inserted and (v) corridor: complete concreting encasing stump columns (vi) Piling works for embankment/landing area, terminal building, corridor, foundation works public toilets, technical building and public toilets and guardhouses (viii) Partial connection to electricity and water supply, and (ix) 2.3 km access road survey and clearance.

-B. Environmental services in cross-border tourism centers improved.
-About 98% of civil works were completed, i.e. the Contractor has substantially completed the scope of works under the original contract including connecting all 32 restaurants to the wastewater treatment plant.
+Civil works under the original contract scope completed, including connection of wastewater from 32 restaurants to the wastewater treatment plant.
+Additional works under contract variation expected to be completed by August 2019.
 The plant will be formally handed over to Kep Provincial Department of Public Works and Transport (Kep PDPWT) after completion of trainings on operation and maintenance for their staff.

-D. Effective project implementation and knowledge management.
-PCU and PIUs established with staff possess knowledge and skills for effective project management;
+PCU and PIUs established with staff possess knowledge and skills for effective project management.
+Equipment delivered to PCU and PIUs offices.

 |Summary of Environmental and Social Aspects|